stackrev/articles/k8s_firststeps/readme.md

 service/kubernetes   ClusterIP   10.96.0.1       <none>        443/TCP          56m
 ```

-We have a service and a pod for helloworld.
-Let's delete these:
+We see that there is a pod and service for helloworld.
+Delete these:
 - `kubectl delete services helloworld`
 - `kubectl delete pods helloworld`